andrewspiers/scratch/scratch.rst

 =============================================
 2016-01-08

-This must be one of the worst commands ever:
+This must be one of the worst or at least longest commands ever:

     neutron security-group-rule-create --tenant-id <tenant-uuid> \
     --direction ingress --protocol tcp --ethertype IPv4 \